 Visiting the Eden project felt like a coming of home of sorts.
 There wasn’t a huge amount of evidence of environmental awareness in Cornwall so I was really looking forward to immersing myself in the sustainable bosom of this mecca.
 I found the setting of Eden to be very emotive, its such an unusual vista, and I loved it’s core message about careful management of resources and our planet.
 I felt that this very noble message jarred with the size and content of the gift shop, where there seemed to be no suggestion that you limit purchases only to what you need.
 Also there seemed to be a lot of plastic food packaging available on site.
 Maybe it’s unavoidable when you’re feeding such a huge quantity of people.
-I’ll email them about it and update this post with a response if I get one.

 A lot of the stuff in the Eden gift shop was compostable, recyclable or made from natural materials with the funds of some going to charities or NGO’s but by no means all of it.
 I managed to resist most things but I did invest in some stainless steel water bottles at £7.50 each, some Luffa seeds – so I can grow my own, and a necklace made from coconut shelves.